 This is perhaps the most complex question regarding hard forks, and there isn’t a universal answer to it.
 That is to say, there is not a single problem that results in the introduction of a hard fork, nor is a hard fork a guaranteed eventuality (as you may assume when you think of it as a software update).
 But in a broad sense, we can say that hard forks are introduced to a blockchain in order to fix specific issues that can arise over time.

-The clearest example is any sort of hack or nefarious activity that results in fraudulent transactions.
+The clearest example is any sort of hack or a nefarious activity that results in fraudulent transactions.
 Such an event is extremely unlikely on a secure blockchain—some would suggest it’s nearly impossible—but as it happens there is one prominent example of such an event (which is addressed below).
 It was mentioned earlier that a hard fork can render previously accepted blocks invalid on the new chain.
 This is the process by which a mistake or a crime can be corrected, and those wronged by it can be compensated.
-Because all information and currency on a blockchain is digital, a fraudulent transaction can be erased via a hard fork.
+Because all information and currency on a blockchain are digital, a fraudulent transaction can be erased via a hard fork.
 For example, funds can be regained and redistributed to rightful owners via a new protocol.

 Example of Hard Fork

-The best existing example of a hard fork’s utility is the hack of the DAO, a currency dispersal network that was set up on the ethereum blockchain.
+The best existing example of a hard fork’s utility is the hack of the DAO, a currency dispersal network that was set up on the Ethereum blockchain.
 In the summer of 2016, the DAO experienced a massive hack in which up to $50 million in digital currency (ether, in this instance) may have been stolen.

-In this instance, the ethereum community agreed to implement a hard fork, and effectively invalidated the false transactions that led to the release of so much currency, and gradually returned that currency to the users who were wronged.
+In this instance, the Ethereum community agreed to implement a hard fork, effectively invalidated the false transactions that led to the release of so much currency, and gradually returned that currency to the users who were wronged.
 While it’s a troubling reminder that blockchains are not perfectly secure, this story is also a clear example of how a hard fork can be essential.